-Found 30 - 36 results of 36 programs matching keyword "history of the universe"
+Found 30 - 38 results of 38 programs matching keyword "history of the universe"

 What if we did contact another intelligent life form in the universe?
 What should we say?
 What traits best represent our humanity?
 Douglas Vakoch, the SETI Institute’s Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
 For science fair competition taken to the third power, watch two veteran scientists as they battle head to head to determine who is the Iron Scientist.
 Home-town favorite, Exploratorium physicist, Dr. Dr. Paul Doherty will square off against heavy-weight contender, visiting Exploratorium Osher Fellow and Boston University astrophysicist Professor Kenneth Brecher.
 They have 5 minutes to teach their favorite activities, and then move on to the secret ingredients: marbles and panty hose Learn all about video games: genres, history, and current news.
 This live Webcast was conceived, written, directed, and produced entirely by High School Explainers at the Exploratorium.
 The first-ever live event inside the NASA clean room, where space hardware is being prepared for the Hubble Space Telescope.
 We'll get dressed in "bunny suits" to explore the room and show you the activities of engineers and scientists getting ready for the next Hubble servicing mission in November.
 Hubble's pictures have changed our understanding of the galaxy.
 Here we meet scientists who show us how their images have led to new discoveries, then check in on our own imaging project and track its progress.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
 This episode of Sedge Thomson's West Coast Live radio variety show links up with the Exploratorium's Revealing Bodies exhibition and series of webcasts.
 In this webcast, author Betty Ann Kevles discusses her book "Naked to the Bone: Medical Imaging in the Twentieth Century," performance artist Scott Serrano portrays Wilson Quain, a nineteenth-century "self-dissecting" anatomist, +4db (an a capella jazz group) sings, naturalist Claire Peaslee speaks, and house pianist Gini Wilson performs.
 Visit a chocolate factory and learn how to make chocolate candles!
 Host Sedge Thomson talks with chocolatiers, chefs, and scientists about the history and science of this intoxicating food.